vdrakopoulou/WHEN-FINANCE-SPEAKS-PYTHON_REPLICATION-SCRIPT/README.md

 Finance increasingly speaks through data, code, and algorithmic models.
 This replication package asks a simple but consequential question: are finance degrees helping students learn that language, or are they reproducing the skills gap by making computational learning optional, uneven, or invisible?

-The package accompanies the manuscript **"Closing or Reproducing the Skills Gap?
-Python Integration in Finance Degrees and the University-Industry Interface."** It contains the data, code, tables, figures, and documentation needed to reproduce the study's analysis of Python integration in finance-related university programmes and its comparison with exploratory job-advert skill signals.
+The package accompanies the manuscript **"When Finance Speaks Python: Mapping Python Integration in Finance Degrees and the University–Industry Skills Gap ."** It contains the data, code, tables, figures, and documentation needed to reproduce the study's analysis of Python integration in finance-related university programmes and its comparison with exploratory job-advert skill signals.

 The study treats Python as more than a programming language.
 In this project, Python is used as a marker of **algorithmic curriculum capacity**: whether finance students are formally exposed to coding, data analytics, modelling, and authentic finance-specific computational work.